Site icon Sancerres at Sunset

 Also serving in World War II, and later Korea, was Ted Williams, another iconic player with a big presence at the Museum.

 The left fielder was a phenomenal hitter who spent his 19 seasons as a player with the Red Sox.
-He is the last player to achieve a batting average above .400 in a season.
+He is the last player to achieve a seasonal batting average above .400.
 His best year was 1941, when his BA was .406.

 His lifetime BA of .344 would almost certainly be higher had he not left the game in his prime to serve in the U.S. Marine Corps during 1942-45.